energysistem/manuals/397938-BZ2/en/03-Caracteristicas.md

 - 3.5 mm "line-in" port: listen to music from any portable player or PC.
 - Rechargeable lithium battery up to 14 hours duration.*
 - USB port charging system.
-<br/><br/>
-*The battery life is approximated.
-An increase in the volume is translated in an increment in energy consumption.

 ### Technical features